Skip to main content

 D. Kean’s Mission and Commitment to Equity

-12. How does this merger support Kean’s commitment to equity, inclusion and social mobility?
+15. How does this merger support Kean’s mission?

 The merger advances Kean’s mission by expanding access to high-quality, affordable education for historically underserved communities and increasing support for first-generation and low-income students.
-Kean and NJCU share a deep commitment to equity and inclusion.
+Kean and NJCU share a deep commitment to support our underserved communities.
 The merger strengthens Kean’s ability to serve New Jersey’s diverse student population and uplift communities through education.

 E. Kean’s Resources and Financial Strength